gnome-pomodoro/gnome-pomodoro-tracking/README.md

 </p>

 ## Gnome Pomodoro Tracking (gp-tracking)
-It is a custom action for Gnome Pomodoro, whose main function is to connect with Time Tracking Software and create Time Entries.
+It is a custom action for Gnome Pomodoro, that to connect any Time Tracking Software and create Time Entries.

 ### Plugins available